 South Australians also provided input via written submissions, contributions to an online conversation and responses to a detailed survey on the YourSAy website.

-This consultation was a critical phase of the review, and the contributions received will inform Multicultural Affairs’ recommendations to government about what changes to the legislation should be considered.
+This consultation was a critical phase of the review, and the contributions received informed Multicultural Affairs’ recommendations to government about what changes to the legislation should be considered.

 A Consultation Summary and Report communicating what we heard from the community and stakeholders are available below.